MNCTTY/parsed_ru_corpuses/README.md

 # parsed_ru_corpuses
-I've dealed with some Russian text corpuses, and parced them for some tasks.
-So, you can find here code for it.

-I warn you they could hide some mistakes or inaccuracies.
-If you noticed something, feel free to notify me about that.
+There could be some mistakes / inaccuracies: feel free to text me about or fix it.

 ### NOTEBOOKS:

 * **RIA corpuses opening.ipynb**

+it is just opening
 * **Lenta tagged texts 2 csv 4 NLU task.ipynb**
 * **Lenta Crime Tagging for NER (entities OFF, SUF, DAT, LOC, CRI).ipynb**
 * **FactRuEval Parcing.ipynb**